agentmodels/webppl-agents/scratch/gridworldSpec.md

 ### Incremental plan

-0. Remove examples that fail and have some simple examples of restaurant choice that pass (with mdp and belief agents).
+0. Go through beliefDelay and belief/ examples and simplify them.

 1. Could have makeRestaurantChoiceMDP and makeHike output the startState and utility function constructor also.